The 6 Republican senators who will decide the Supreme Court fight

 Cory Gardner

 The Colorado Republican gets his own section because, as a moderate who faces an increasingly difficult reelection fight in a blue state, the upcoming skirmish could make or break him.
-He has been silent since the news of Ginsburg’s death on Friday, and has largely avoided reporters in the Capitol in recent months.
+He has been silent since the news of Ginsburg’s death, and has largely avoided reporters in the Capitol in recent months.

 His fellow vulnerable Republicans — including Martha McSally of Arizona and Thom Tillis of North Carolina — have already said they plan to support McConnell’s efforts to put a Trump nominee on the Senate floor as soon as possible.
 For Gardner, the political calculation is much more difficult.